-If you’re well prepared and have the correct insurance policies in place, making an insurance claim through your broker should be a simple process.
-This means that the first essential step in making an insurance claim is doing the research and speaking to your insurance broker about which policies will best suit your businesses unique set of needs, long before you ever need to make a claim.
-It’s also important for you to understand the exclusions and excesses that will be applicable for your insurance policy, so in the event you need to make a claim; you won’t find yourself searching for the cash to cover any unexpected costs.
+First of all, If you’re well prepared and you have the correct insurance policies in place, making an insurance claim through your broker should be a simple process.
+This means that the first essential step in making an insurance claim is doing the research and speaking to your insurance broker about policies.
+More specifically, policies that will best suit your businesses unique set of needs, long before you ever need to make a claim.
+Plus, it’s important for you to understand the exclusions and excesses that will be applicable for your insurance policy.
+So, in the event you need to make a claim, you won’t find yourself searching for the cash to cover any unexpected costs.

-In the event something does go wrong and your business does experience a loss, take whatever steps are necessary to prevent any further losses or property damage (allowing it doesn’t put you or your staff at risk).
-This could include evacuating the premises or calling emergency services, such as the fire brigade, police or ambulance.
+However, what if in the event something does go wrong and your business does experience a loss?
+Take our advice, take whatever steps are necessary to prevent any further losses or property damage (allowing it doesn’t put you or your staff at risk).
+This in turn, could include evacuating the premises or calling emergency services, such as the fire brigade, police or ambulance.
 At this critical stage, you might also need to investigate what’s happened.

-During the claims process, you’ll need to disclose any facts related to the event and share any relevant information, such as a police report, any expenses incurred, invoices or any photographs of the damage and etc. It’s also recommended you keep copies of any important documentation in the cloud, so in the event of a flood or fire, you will still have access to your important paperwork.
+During the claims process, you’ll need to disclose any facts related to the event and share any relevant information.
+This may involve a police report, any expenses incurred, invoices or any photographs of the damage and etc. Also, we recommend you keep copies of any important documentation in the cloud, so in the event of a flood or fire, you will still have access to your important paperwork.

 Any set-backs can put a financial strain on your business.
-This could be due to staff wages needing to be paid even though they’re not working after the event, or from a lack of funds coming in while you work to get your business up and running again.
-Talk to your insurance broker to find out if you’re protected with business interruption insurance, or about what options are available to you in terms of receiving the money from your claim.
+This could be due to staff wages needing to be paid even though they’re not working after the event.
+Or, from a lack of funds coming in while you work to get your business up and running again.
+Next, talk to your insurance broker to find out if you’re protected with business interruption insurance, or about what options are available to you in terms of receiving the money from your claim.
 For instance, progress payments might be available.

 Unfortunately, not all insurance claims are a straightforward matter.
 If there are any issues, your insurance broker will have the knowledge and connections to help escalate the matter and work towards achieving a positive outcome.
-If you have any concerns about the progress of your claim, let your broker know and they can help you understand the matter at hand and keep you updated on the resolution progress.
+If you have any concerns about the progress of your claim, let your broker know.
+They can help you understand the matter at hand and keep you updated on the resolution progress.